 Jeni Thornley is a documentary filmmaker, writer, film valuer and lecturer.
 Her widely distributed, award winning films include: Island Home Country (2008), To the Other Shore (1996), the co-directed feature film and Penguin book: For Love or Money: a history of women and work in Australia (1983) and Maidens (1978).
 She was a contributing director on Australia Daze (1988).

-Jeni is currently developing an archival film project, memory=film, based on her super 8 collection (1976-2003), recently acquired by the National Film & Sound Archive (NFSA) now being digitised She is also developing a memoir-essay about neo-colonising in The Kimberley, WA.
+Jeni is currently developing an archival film project, memory=film: a filmmaker’s diary, based on her super 8 archive (1976-2003), acquired and digitised by the National Film & Sound Archive (NFSA).
+She is also developing a memoir-essay about neo-colonising in The Kimberley, WA.
 Jeni’s films are available online (VOD) at beamafilm.

 Feminism and Film Retrospectives are going strong.
 In March 2017 Jeni’s first film ‘Still Life’ (1974 with Dasha Ross) screened as part of the ‘Art & Life, Then and Now Program’ in the Melbourne Women in Film Festival.
-Jeni wrote this essay, ‘Looking at Women’ in the online journal Peephole, Issue 7, 2017 to accompany the screening, along with other essays that tributed the 1975 International Women’s Festival that toured all Australian capital cities.
+Jeni wrote ‘Looking at Women’ for the online journal Peephole, Issue 7, 2017 to accompany the screening, along with other essays that paid tribute to the 1975 International Women’s Festival that toured all Australian capital cities.

-In June 2017 Susan Charlton curated Feminism & Film: Sydney Women Filmmakers, 1970s & 1980s for the Sydney Film Festival, and including two film Jeni collaborated on Film For Discussion and For Love or Money.
+In June 2017 Susan Charlton curated Feminism & Film: Sydney Women Filmmakers, 1970s & 1980s for the Sydney Film Festival, and including two of Jeni’s filmmaking collaborations, Film For Discussion (1973) with Martha Ansara and the Sydney Women’s Film Group and For Love or Money, (1983).

 In 2015 Jeni co-curated the ‘Women’s Gaze and the Feminist Film Archive’ Panel and Retrospective at the Art Gallery of NSW (AGNSW) and Sydney College of the Arts (SCA), with Margot Nash, and Loma Bridge (AGNSW Forum on Vimeo) .
 The ‘Women’s Gaze’ Film Program included historic women’s films: Film For Discussion, We Aim To Please, Maidens, My Survival as an Aboriginal, Size 10, and For Love or Money.